-Going on a sea voyage on your own boat, fresh breeze ruffling your hair and the blue stretching as far as the eye can see, is a dream for many.
+Going on a sea voyage on your own boat, the fresh breeze ruffling your hair, and the blue stretching as far as the eye can see, is a dream for many.
 Owning a boat unlocks new territories and more ways to explore the world.
 For some, a boat is vital for increasing income.

 No matter the reason for getting a boat, a boat adds significant value to life and is worth the investment.
 Oftentimes, the investment can be quite big.
 When thinking of the boat’s value, it is rational to want to protect it in case something unwanted happens, and the easiest way to do that is through insurance.